-4.1 The emerging Local Plan itself has been the subject of extensive consultation; in the summer of 2014, the autumn of 2015 and in early 2017.
-Once council resolves to publish and submit the Local Plan, officers will prepare the publication editions of the documents and make these available for a sixweek period in which stakeholders and the wider community can comment on the soundness of the plan.
+4.1 The proposed Local Plan itself has been the subject of extensive consultation in various preparation stages; in the summer of 2014, the autumn of 2015 and in early 2017.
+If Council resolves to publish and submit the Local Plan reported today, officers will prepare the publication editions of the documents and make these available for a six-week period in which stakeholders and the wider community can comment on the soundness of the plan.
 The Local Plan documents, the comments received and the evidence which supports the documents would then be submitted to the government, potentially in May 2018.
 The government would then appoint an Inspector to consider the soundness of the Local Plan.
 The Inspector is likely to hold local hearing sessions in which other parties are invited to assist him or her in considering the soundness of the Local Plan.